onabz/mlr-shop/README.md

 - As a Store owner I want to be able to add a product so that I can add new items to my store.
 - As a Store owner I want to be able to edit and update a product so that I can edit and update various product criteria.
 - As a Store owner I want to be able to delete a product so that I can remove items that are no longer for sale.
-- As a Store owner I want to be able to delete a product so that I can remove items that are no longer for sale.

-### Colour Scheme Used
-.

-### Typography

-.

 ### Wireframes